Ireland launches inquiry into Facebook after reports of data leak

 "These features are common to many apps and we look forward to explaining them and the protections we have put in place," the spokeswoman added.

-The DPC is the European Union’s lead regulator of Facebook, Apple, Google and other technology giants under the GDPR’s “One Stop Shop” regime, due to the location of their EU headquarters in Ireland.
+The DPC is the European Union's lead regulator of Facebook, Apple (AAPL.O), Google (GOOGL.O) and other technology giants under the GDPR's "One Stop Shop" regime, due to the location of their EU headquarters in Ireland.

 The regulator said last week that previous datasets were published in 2019 and 2018 relating to a large-scale scraping of the Facebook website, which at the time Facebook said occurred between June 2017 and April 2018, before the GDPR rules came in.